joschout/Multi-Directional-Rule-Set-Learning/README.md

 ### 2. Comparing multi-directional model generated from multi-target and single-target tree rules

-In our second experiment, we compare using multi-target rules with single-target rules as the candidate rule set.
-From the multi-target rules, we fit two multi-directional model using Round Robin and MIDS as the rule selectors.
+In our second experiment, we compare multi-directional models selected from the following candidate rule sets:
+1. multi-target rules derived from Random Forest trees, and
+2. single-target rules defived from Random Forest trees.

+From the multi-target rules, we fit two multi-directional models:
+ * a Round Robin model, and
+ * a MIDS model.

  From the single-target rules, we fit an ensemble of single-target IDS models.
+The code for this experiment can be found in [`experiments/e2_multi_directional_model_comparison`](./experiments/e2_multi_directional_model_comparison).

-To reproduce our experiments, do the following steps for each rule type:
+To reproduce this experiments, you can do the following steps for each rule type:

 * When using multi-target rules:
     1. [Generate multi-target rules from multi-target Random Forest trees.](./experiments/e2_multi_directional_model_comparison/rule_mining/mine_multi_target_rules_from_random_forests2.py)